 After the ZX81, various shitty odd jobs, and the largesse of a great-uncle who had won some money on the premium bonds in the ’50s (and who, for a man who kept sheep as pets in the front room of his Lancashire council house, was surprisingly forward-looking) permitted me to move up to a Spectrum.
 I doubt that anything I encounter in the rest of my life will carry with it such a powerful tang of futurity as that smooth, cool, black parallelepiped.
 Certainly, nothing has so far.
 On the Spectrum I had learned to program in hexadecimal—well, learned is probably overstating it: with the help of a ring-bound book from the local library, I’d cobbled together a thing that made random visual arpeggios on the screen that felt to me as though I’d projected a CGI hologram of Manic Miner onto the moon.
 I’d obtained a machine code compiler by paying a kid who another kid knew in a nearby village to make me a copy of his, though as the nearest photocopier was another long bike ride away, I had no instructions about how to work it.
 But none of these efforts granted me admission into the cathedral of electronic ecstasy I could sense coming into view over the psychic horizon: my mind might be filled with beeping ghosts that traversed the dark spaces inside the computer, but my actual life still seemed to be spent continually cycling down dull country lanes between endless fields of oilseed rape, the only excitement provided by the yokels who occasionally came in pursuit, vowing to “knack” me.

 As soon as I had seen the advert for H.U.R.G., though, I knew that tables were about to start turning.
 Just the name that belch-like acronym stood for—High Level User Friendly Real Time Games Designer—seemed couched in the language of a spell straight out of Tunnels & Trolls.
 It instantly made the crappy reality around me seem insubstantial, endowing me with mage-like powers just by the nature of its existence.
 Even better, the company that was producing it was a guarantee: Melbourne House, for fuck’s sake!
 A company that had been founded as a publisher in the late ’70s by Naomi Besen and Alfred Milgrom, Melbourne House began to take an interest in the home computer market and opened a subsidiary, BeamSoftware, in 1980.
 I didn’t know about any of that, though.
-All I knew was that Melbourne House (whose name seemed to combine the sunny Antipodean jauntiness we’d become accustomed to since Channel 4 had started showing The Paul Hogan Show) was responsible for Hungry Horace, the Commonwealth’s answer to/rip-off of Pac-Man and 1983 Scramble clone Penetrator, which combined transcendent playability with hugely satisfying indigestion-like sound effects.
+All I knew was that Melbourne House (whose name seemed to combine the sunny Antipodean jauntiness we’d become accustomed to since Channel 4 had started showing The Paul Hogan Show with august solidity) was responsible for Hungry Horace, the Commonwealth’s answer to/rip-off of Pac-Man and 1983 Scramble clone Penetrator, which combined transcendent playability with hugely satisfying indigestion-like sound effects.
 Melbourne House had also released The Hobbit, an adventure game adaptation of Tolkien’s book complete with vector illustrations that drew themselves upon the screen with the care—and lack of speed—of an actual artist.
 The Hobbit had felt like something huge had happened to the nature of reality, so it seemed reasonable to expect that H.U.R.G. would be just as transformative.